discully/afinalunity/README.md

 ## Object Files

 The `.bst` files are objects representing characters, items, events, etc., but there are over 2500.
+`afu_to_json.py` does support them, but I don't know a lot of the fields, and I'm not confident all those I have labelled are correct.
 To find and idenitfy the right `.bst` file you can use the `afu_objects.py` utility.

 ### Identifying Object Files